The snorkel trips are offered from Khao Lak, and you get a pick up at the hotel.

 Excursion Types (Diving and Snorkeling)

 Usually, you can spot manta rays and whale sharks on diving excursions as well as on a snorkeling / swimming tour.
 Diving operators in the resorts and guest houses offer both types and take you to the sites with their boats.
 While the snorkeling tours are often popular and better suited for swimming with whale sharks and seeing them up close, diving is perfect for being close to both sea creatures (an excecption is Hanifura Bay - see below).
+However, many diving operators (centers) offer mixed tours.
+That means: The boat takes you to the diving site where divers as well as snorkelers get off the boat.
 Of course, you will not only see whale sharks and manta rays, also dolphins, sea turtles, schools of tropical fish and other fascinating ocean life.

 Manta Rays – Addu Atoll